 Building trusting relationships with people and establishing an ongoing presence in the community is critical to making a real impact.
 Experience has shown us that when we extend our compassion to human beings as well as animals, we can create long-term and meaningful social change.

-Using grants from the Humane Society of the United States and PetSmart Charities, our Pets for Life program is an outreach effort that uses innovative strategies to help pets by helping underserved communities.
+The ARL's Pets for Life program is an outreach effort that uses innovative strategies to help pets by helping underserved communities.
 The targeted communities often do not have access to pet care information, resources or veterinary and related services primarily because of economic, social, linguistic, and cultural barriers.

 Our outreach team strives to prevent shelter overpopulation and promote veterinary and pet care (including dog training and reducing suffering and cruelty), thus improving the lives of people and animals in underserved communities.
 The PFL program is based on the fundamental understanding that where there is human suffering, there is animal suffering.
 To respond effectively to this, we must reach out to an audience that has the least access to information about animal wellness.

 Our canvassing team travels door to door within the community, bringing information directly to the public.
-Through canvassing, Pets For Life has funded more than 1,300 spay/neuter surgeries and helped more than 1,200 pets with vaccinations and vet assistance.

 Volunteers work to build trusting relationships with people and their pets, making information and resources affordable and accessible while establishing an ongoing presence in the communities.